 The Potterycrafts Lifetime Achievement award will also be presented.

-Please note that there are no organised events prior to the 7pm start time on the Friday.
-However the registration desk opens at 2pm so you can collect your information packs, relax after your journey and book into your accommodation in plenty of time.
+The registration desk opens at 2pm so you can collect your information packs, relax after your journey and book into your accommodation in plenty of time.
 You will need a full weekend pass to gain entry in to the opening ceremony on Friday-day tickets are only valid for either Saturday or Sunday.

 Saturday 9am – 5pm

 Inside: Continuous demonstrations, films and lectures, exhibitions and other activities

 Outside: Kiln firings, trade stands, hands-on activities, student demonstrations, demonstrator areas.